top of page

 Many of my tapestries also incorporate leftover or waste materials from the textile industry.
 By reusing these fibres, I give new life to materials that might otherwise become waste, adding another sustainable dimension to my practice.

 Through this gradual process, the textile grows steadily on the loom.
-Each woven work carries the rhythm of its making, where repetition, patience, and sensitivity to the material guide the final form.
+Each woven work carries the rhythm of its making, where repetition, patience and sensitivity to the material guide the final form.

 FINISHED ARTWORKS